Humpty Doo

 An assessment of population growth drivers in Humpty Doo reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Humpty Doo's population is approximately 9,302 as of November 2025.
-This figure represents an increase of 915 people, a 10.9% rise from the 8,387 recorded in the 2021 Census.
-The ABS estimated resident population in June 2024 was 9,266, with an additional 27 validated new addresses since the Census date contributing to this growth.
-This results in a population density of 59 persons per square kilometer.
-Humpty Doo's growth rate exceeded the national average of 8.9% during this period.
-Natural growth accounted for approximately 63.0% of overall population gains, with overseas and interstate migration also being positive factors.
+Humpty Doo's population, as of February 2026, is approximately 9,305.
+This figure reflects a growth of 918 people since the 2021 Census, which reported a population of 8,387.
+The increase was inferred from the estimated resident population of 9,266 in June 2024 and an additional 27 validated new addresses since the Census date.
+This results in a population density ratio of 59 persons per square kilometer.
+Humpty Doo's growth of 10.9% since the 2021 census exceeded both the SA4 region (9.6%) and Greater Darwin, indicating it as a growth leader in the area.
+Natural growth contributed approximately 63.0% to overall population gains recently, with all drivers including overseas migration and interstate migration being positive factors.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, growth rates by age cohort are applied post-2032, based on ABS Greater Capital Region projections released in 2023 using 2022 data.
-Projected demographic shifts indicate an above median population growth for the area, with an expected increase of 1,286 persons to 2041, reflecting a total gain of 13.4% over the 17 years.
+For areas not covered by this data and post-2032 estimations, AreaSearch applies growth rates by age cohort from the ABS Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering these projections, Humpty Doo is expected to have an above median population growth by national statistical areas.
+By 2041, it is projected to increase by 1,286 persons, reflecting a total gain of 13.4% over the 17 years.

 Frequently Asked Questions - Population